 1 “Rural”, with a density of 58 inhabitants / km2

-2 “Dense Urban”: 1022 inhabitants / km2
+2 “Dense Urban”, with a density of 1022 inhabitants / km2

 3 “Urban”: average is 119 inhabitants / km2

 The RNSS receiver numbers in TABLE 21 can be attained assuming just 10% active receivers across the population which might be pessimistic.
 The actual percentage of active receivers in final deployments may be higher and is yet to be determined.